A poem from The Lords of the Rings:

 Choose with your heart instead with your head,

-we desires the most
+for what we desires the most

 of fame or glory,